cpfeu/Data_Science_Final_Project/README.md

 This file contains code with which stock data sets can be downloaded with an Alpha Vantage API and stored in a csv file.

+###twitter_pulling.py
+This file contains code with which historical tweet data for the chosen keyword is pulled and stored in a csv file.

+###reddit_pulling.py
+This file contains code to pull reddit post data for the chosen companies and store it in a csv file.

 ###stock_preprocessing.py
 A file to parse the stock data sets and perform a number of preprocessing steps for visualization and